 1. Minimum requirements

 There are no minimum requirements for admission into EEB at Yale.
-GRE scores (and TOEFL scores if needed), grades, your personal statement, research experience and accomplishments, and letters of recommendation are all taken into account when evaluating a prospective student.
-Admission into EEB at Yale is highly competitive so strong scores, grades, letters and background in your chosen area of study are all important.
+Grades, (TOEFL scores if needed), your personal statement, research experience and accomplishments, and letters of recommendation are all taken into account when evaluating a prospective student.
+Admission into EEB at Yale is highly competitive so strong grades, letters and background in your chosen area of study are all important.

 2. Masters degree options